Naas: Sport and leisure

 The Moat Theatre is a 200-seat performance and visual arts centre in Naas, which hosts local and national stage productions, live music and other events.

-The local Gaelic Athletic Association club is Naas GAA, and the club has won several senior county football and hurling championships.
+The local Gaelic Athletic Association club is Naas GAA, which has won several senior county football and hurling championships.

 Local association football (soccer) clubs include Naas AFC Soccer Club, Redwood Naas FC, Monread FC Soccer Club, and Naas United FC Soccer Club, several of which play in the Kildare and District Football League.

 Other sports clubs include Naas Rugby Club, Naas Hockey Club, Naas Cycling Club, Naas Panthers Gymnastics Academy, Naas Lawn Tennis Club (with 11 courts) and Naas Athletic Club on the Caragh Road.

 Naas Golf Club, one of three local golf clubs, is actually located in Sallins.

 There are several equestrian facilities in the area, with Naas Racecourse (about 1 km from the town centre), and Punchestown Racecourse (just to the south-west of the town at Eadestown).
 Osborne Stables is also based at Craddockstown, Naas.
 The annual Punchestown Race Festival is a major event for a full week in April.
 The Oxegen music festival was held at Punchestown during the summer for a number of years but has not been rescheduled since it was cancelled in 2014.

-There are also a number of swimming pools and leisure centres in the area.
+There are also several swimming pools and leisure centres in the area.